-Nearly 100 years ago, a Hungarian Pediatrician, Dr. Emmi Pikler, developed a new theory on child development, based on allowing the child to move freely and develop at his or her own pace.
+It is an indoor climbing frame developed by a Hungarian Paediatrician, Dr. Emmi Pikler, in the 1930's.
+Pikler developed a new theory on child development, based on theory that children should be allowed to move freely and develop at his or her own pace.

-It gives boys and girls the opportunity to learn how their bodies can move (and climb) and so the Pikler Triangle was created.
+It gives children the opportunity to learn how their bodies can move (and climb) and so the Pikler Triangle was created.
 It can be used from birth and enjoyed until children are 4 or 5.

-The most wonderful thing about kids is their imagination and the climbing triangle sparks just that!
-As children develop, they will interpret the triangle in many different ways and not just to climb, jump and slide!
+It allows kids to climb, jump and slide.
+It also sparks children's imagination.
+As children develop, they will interpret the frame in many different ways and not just to climb, jump and slide!

-Our 10 best ways to use the climbing triangle and slide!
+Only adults ever ask this question!
+These are our 10 best ways to use the climbing triangle and slide:

 1) As a climbing frame!